-Junior and Senior Capstone is a highlight of MADE, and I’m motivated to recruit teams of engineering students who are interested in the following project work in 2019-2021.
+The two-year long Junior-Senior Capstone Project is a highlight of JMU Engineering, and I’m motivated to recruit teams of engineering students who are interested in the following project work.

-- Bridge over Mossy Creek – This collaborative project leverages a timely opportunity to join a community’s efforts in rebuilding pedestrian foot bridges that were washed out in historic flooding in 2018.
-A team of students, faculty, and community stakeholders will reclaim and repurpose washed out materials in the design and construction of a new signature bridge, which will highlight material sustainability and resiliency against future flooding.
+- Bridges over Mossy Creek – This collaborative project leverages a timely opportunity to join a community’s efforts in rebuilding pedestrian foot bridges that were washed out in historic flooding in 2018.
+Three teams of students, faculty, and community stakeholders will reclaim and repurpose washed out materials in the design and construction of a new signature bridge, which will highlight material sustainability and resiliency against future flooding.
 Advised by Drs.
 Daniel Castaneda, Heather Kirkvold (JMU), and Brad Striebig (JMU).
 Check out the three teams’ blogs:

 - (Founding) Concrete Canoe Team Competition – In 1970, the University of Illinois at Urbana-Champaign and Purdue University built full-scale canoes made out of concrete — and competitively raced them in open water!
 The National Concrete Canoe Competition has since grown to include Regional and National competitions that span the globe.
 Learn more about Concrete Canoe by clicking this link!